On Mori dreamness of blowups along space curves: Preliminaries

 \begin{definition} A \emph{small $\QQ$-factorial modification} ({SQM} for short) of a normal $\QQ$-factorial projective variety $X$ is a birational map $f\colon X \psmap X'$, with $X'$ normal projective and $\QQ$-factorial, such that $f$ is an isomorphism in codimension $1$.

 An SQM $f\colon X \psmap X'$ is called a \emph{flip} if it sits in a diagram of the form

 where $p$ and $q$ are small morphisms of relative Picard rank $1$.
 For a divisor $D \in \Pic(X)$ we say that $f$ is a \emph{$D$-positive/trivial/negative flip} if $D$ is ample/trivial/anti-ample over $Z$.
-If $p$ contracts the extremal ray $R = \RR_+[\gamma]$ of $\NE(X)$ we will say that $f$ \emph{flips} $R$/$\gamma$. \end{definition}
+If $p$ contracts the extremal ray $R = \RR_+[\gamma]$ of $\NE(X)$ we will say that $f$ \emph{flips} the ray $R$, or simply $\gamma$. \end{definition}